-USA: Manufacturing value added, billion USD: For that indicator, The World Bank provides data for the USA from 1997 to 2014.
-The average value for the USA during that period was 1688.36 billion U.S. dollars with a minumum of 1377.85 billion U.S. dollars in 1997 and a maximum of 2068.08 billion U.S. dollars in 2015.
+USA: Manufacturing value added, billion USD: For that indicator, The World Bank provides data for the USA from 1997 to 2015.
+The average value for the USA during that period was 1712.92 billion U.S. dollars with a minumum of 1377.85 billion U.S. dollars in 1997 and a maximum of 2142.36 billion U.S. dollars in 2015.
 See the global rankings for that indicator or use the country comparator to compare trends over time.

 Definition: Manufacturing refers to industries belonging to ISIC divisions 15-37.
 Value added is the net output of a sector after adding up all outputs and subtracting intermediate inputs.
 It is calculated without making deductions for depreciation of fabricated assets or depletion and degradation of natural resources.
 The origin of value added is determined by the International Standard Industrial Classification (ISIC), revision 3.
 Data are in current U.S. dollars.